strontic/strontic.github.io/xcyclopedia/library/template.exe-8A5A584D5555A5D2434C0F3D90B7EC7D.md

 ## Signature

-* Status: The file C:\program files (x86)\Common Files\Adobe AIR\Versions\1.0\Resources\template.exe is not digitally signed.
+* Status: The file C:\Program Files (x86)\Common Files\Adobe AIR\Versions\1.0\Resources\template.exe is not digitally signed.
 You cannot run this script on the current system.
 For more information about running scripts and setting execution policy, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170
 * Serial: ``
 * Thumbprint: ``
 * Issuer: